Table of Contents

 If a student answers a questions incorrectly, questions become easier.
 Thus, the test can determine what level a child is at, regardless of their age or grade level in school.
 For example, if a child is in third grade but is reading at a fifth grade level, MAP can tell us that.

 Schools may administer any combination of the following sections: Reading, Math, Language Usage, and/or General Science.
-Within each of these subjects, schools have the option to administer the "full-length test" or a Survey option.
-The NWEA MAP Survey tests are shorter.
+Within each of these subjects, schools have the option to administer the “full-length test” or a Survey option.
+The NWEA MAP Survey tests are shorter than the Growth tests.
 While these sections take less time to complete, they also provide teachers, administrators, and parents with less information.
 Moreover, the Survey tests have a higher margin for error.